+I/We Contact No.

+or CDS Account No.

+of

+being a member/member FULL ADDHESS] s of AMTEL HOLDINGS BERHAD ("Company"), do hereby appoint

+.)

+of

+or failing him/her

-I/We Contact No. NRIC/Company Noor CDS Account No of [FULL ADDRESS] being a member/members of AMTEL HOLDINGS BERHAD ("Company"), do hereby app oint , a ( copar, ), ling him/her 1119 111171101 Annu 13/43 adjou (Plea ing him/her, THE CHAIRMAN OF THE MEETING as my/our proxy to votal General Meeting of the Company to be held at Bilik Petaling, Kel 3, Persiaran Kayangan, 40704 Shah Alam, Selangor Darul Ehsan on urnment thereof. se indicate with an "X" in the space provided below how you wish your proxies will vote or abstain from voting at his/her discretion.) lab Shah Alam Thursday, 29 I Selano May 20 gor, No. 1/ 14 at 10.0 A Jalan Aerobik 10 a.m. and any No. Ordinary Resolution For Against 1.
-Declaration of a first and final single tier dividend of 4.0 sen per ord dinary share 2.
-Approval of the payment of Directors' fees 3.
-Re-election of Dato' Koid Hun Kian as Director 4.
-Re-election of Mr. Siow Hock Lee as Director 5.
-5. Re-appointment of Messrs.
-Baker Tilly AC as Auditors of the Company and to authorise the Directors to fix their remuneration 6.
-6. Retention of YTM.
-Tunku Dato' Seri Kamel bin Tunku Rijaludin as Independent Non- Executive Director in accordance with the Malaysian Code on Corporate Governance 2012 7.
-7. Retention of Mr. Siow Hock Lee as Independent Non-Executive Director in accordance with the Malaysian Code on Corporate Governance 2012 8.
-3. Authority under Section 132D of the Companies Act, 1965 for the Directors to allot and issue shares For appointment of two proxies, percentage of shareholdings to be represented by the proxies: No. of Shares held No. o f Shares Percentage Proxy 1 Proxy 2 Total 100% ature/Common Seal Dated this day of 2014 Notes : 1.
-In respect of deposited securities, only members whose names appear in the to attend, speak and vote at this meeting.
-Record of Depos itors on 22 May 201 4 shall be entitled 2.
-A member of the Company entitled to attend and vote at this meeting is entitled ed to appoint a pr oxy to a ttend and v ote in his stead.
-A
+or failing him/her, THE CHAIRMAN OF THE MEETING as my/our proxy to vote for me/us on my/our behalf at the Eighteenth Annual General Meeting of the Company to be held at Bilik Petaling, Kelab Shah Alam Selangor, No. 1A Jalan Aerobik 13/43, Persiaran Kayangan, 40704 Shah Alam, Selangor Darul Ehsan on Thursday, 28 May 2015 at 10.00 a.m. and any adjournment thereof.

+(Please indicate with an "X" in the space provided below how you wish your votes to be cast.
+If you do not do so, the proxy/ proxies will vote or abstain from voting at his/her discretion.)

+No. Ordinary Resolution For Against 1.
+Approval of the payment of Directors' fees 2.
+Re-election of Mr. Chang Pak Hing as Director 3.
+Re-election of Ms. Tan Woon Huei as Director 4.
+Re-appointment of Messrs.
+Baker Tilly AC as Auditors of the Company and to authorise the Directors to fix their remuneration 5.
+Retention of YTM.
+Tunku Dato' Seri Kamel bin Tunku Rijaludin as Independent Non-Executive Director in accordance with the Malaysian Code on Corporate Governance 2012 6.
+Retention of Mr. Siow Hock Lee as Independent Non-Executive Director in accordance with the Malaysian Code on Corporate Governance 2012 7.
+Authority to Directors to allot and issue shares pursuant to Section 132D of the Companies Act, 1965 8.
+Proposed diversification of the existing businesses of AHB and its subsidiaries to include property development

+For appointment of two proxies, percentage of shareholdings to be represented by the proxies:

+No. of Shares held

+No. of Shares Percentage

+Proxy 1

+Proxy 2

+Total 100%

+Signature/Common Seal

+Dated this...... day of 2015

+Notes: